Santander UK: Sponsorships and brand ambassadors

 Golfer Rory McIlroy signed a sponsorship agreement with the bank in September 2011, and in February 2013, it was announced that British heptathlete Jessica Ennis-Hill would become a brand ambassador.

 In June 2019, TV presenters Ant & Dec were announced as new brand ambassadors, appearing frequently in their television advertising campaigns.
+These adverts featured the pair running their own knock-off version of Santander and coming up with all sorts of impractical versions of Santander's services.

 In February 2015, Santander was announced as the new sponsor of Transport for London's bicycle hire scheme, branded as Santander Cycles.
-Santander replaced Barclays as title sponsor.
+Santander replaced Barclays as the title sponsor.
 Santander also sponsors other bicycle hire schemes in Leicester and Milton Keynes.